cobalthq/cobalt-product-public-docs/content/en/Integrations/github.md

 ## Integration Overview

+[GitHub](https://github.com/) is a code hosting platform for version control and collaboration.

 You can configure a **one-way integration** with GitHub to push Cobalt [findings](/platform-deep-dive/pentests/findings/) as issues to your GitHub repository.

 - You can only push findings manually, one finding at a time.